 Madrid also boasts a whole range of new hotels, with the Barceló Torre de Madrid and Only You Hotel Atocha providing an exciting new dimension to the capital’s hospitality scene.
 The VP Plaza de España and the Four Seasons are also expected to add to this complement in 2018.

 Approximately 15 percent of all tourists in Madrid are visiting for business, with the Spanish capital welcoming more than one million corporate travellers every year.
 Excellent infrastructure, modern congress facilities, highly specialised services and a bright economic outlook all complement Madrid’s exhaustive range of accommodation.

-The Madrid Convention Bureau, as the sole negotiator between all companies and organisations that are linked to the meetings industry, has featured heavily in the city’s emergence as a rising star of the European conventions circuit.
-As a convenient gateway between Europe and the Americas, Madrid boasts an extensive selection of meeting locations and conference centres, with Palacio Municipal de Congresos, IFEMA and Recinto Ferial Casa de Campo just a few of the complexes that are on offer.
+The Madrid Convention Bureau, as negotiator between all companies and organisations linked to the meetings industry, has featured heavily in the city’s emergence as a rising star of the European conventions circuit.
+As a convenient gateway between Europe and the Americas, Madrid boasts an extensive selection of meeting locations and conference centres, ranging from well-established venues like Palacio Municipal de Congresos, IFEMA and Recinto Ferial Casa de Campo to new, versatile spaces such as the Florida Retiro, Espacio Commodore and Sky Centre.